sguox002/leetcode/leetcode-all.md

 <<-1121	Divide Array Into Increasing Sequences    		57.6%	Hard
 given a sorted array, and k. find out if this array can be divided one or more dijoint increasing subsequence of length >=k.
 - get the histogram, the highest frequency indicates number of parts we shall divide.
-- greedy: decrease the all the number with maxfreq by 1 (if less than k, we need keep going until we have k.
+- greedy: decrease the all the number with maxfreq by 1 (if less than k, we need keep going until we have k. (similar to 659	Split Array into Consecutive Subsequences)
 ->>

 <<-1147	Longest Chunked Palindrome Decomposition    		59.1%	Hard
 problem: decompose into parts and the parts form a palindrome pattern.
-greedy: find the shortest prefix = the suffix and do recusion. try to prove the approach is correct.
+greedy: find the shortest prefix = the suffix and do recursion. try to prove the approach is correct.
 ->>